 Overview and context

 As part of designing our audit, we determined materiality and assessed the risks of material misstatement in the financial statements.
-In particular, we considered where the executive board made important judgements, for example, in respect of significant accounting estimates that involved making assumptions and considering future events that are inherently uncertain.
-In the section ‘The use of estimates and assumptions in preparation of the financial statements’, the Group describes that the main areas of judgement concern the methods for determining the fair value of assets and liabilities and determining impairments and other value adjustments.
-Given the significant estimation uncertainty and the related higher inherent risks of material misstatement in the impairments of loans to customers and fair value measurement of financial instruments, we considered these matters as key audit matters as set out in the section ‘Key audit matters’ of this report.
+In particular, we considered where the Executive Board made important judgements; for example, in respect of significant accounting estimates that involved making assumptions and considering future events that are inherently uncertain.
+In the notes to the consolidated financial statements the company describes the areas of judgment in applying accounting policies and the key sources of estimation uncertainty.
+Given the significant estimation uncertainty and the related higher inherent risks of material misstatement in loan impairments related to their main business of providing loans to customers, the fair value measurement of financial instruments and a contingent liability relating to potential VAT charges on intra-company transactions, we considered these to be key audit matters as set out in the section ‘key audit matters’ of this report.

-Other areas of focus, that were not considered as key audit matters were IT and compliance with laws and regulation.
-As in all of our audits, we also addressed the risk of management override of internal controls, including evaluating whether there was evidence of bias by the executive board that may represent a risk of material misstatement due to fraud.
+Other areas of focus, that were not considered to be key audit matters were the valuation of deferred tax assets, IT and compliance with laws and regulation.
+As in all of our audits, we also addressed the risk of management override of internal controls, including evaluating whether there was evidence of bias by the Executive Board that may represent a risk of material misstatement due to fraud.
+Laws and regulations and changes therein have significant impact on the banking business and have therefore been addressed to the extent it was relevant to our audit.

 Overall group materiality

-We used our professional judgement to determine overall materiality.
-As a basis for our judgement, we used 5% of profit before tax.
+We used our professional judgment to determine overall materiality.
+As a basis for our judgment we used 5% of profit before tax.

 Rationale for benchmark applied

 We used profit before tax as the primary benchmark, a generally accepted auditing practice, based on our analysis of the common information needs of users of the financial statements.
-On this basis, we believe that profit before tax is an important metric for the financial performance of the Group.
+On this basis we believe that profit before tax is an important metric for the financial performance of the Bank.

 We also take misstatements and/or possible misstatements into account that, in our judgement, are material for qualitative reasons.

-Triodos Bank N.V. is the parent company of a group of entities.
+Triodos Bank N.V. operates five branches across Europe and is the parent company of a group of legal entities.
 The financial information of this group is included in the consolidated financial statements of Triodos Bank N.V.

-We tailored the scope of our audit to ensure that we, in aggregate, provide sufficient coverage of the financial statements for us to be able to give an opinion on the financial statements as a whole, taking into account the management structure of the Group, the nature of operations of its components, the accounting processes and controls, and the markets in which the components of the Group operate.
-In establishing the overall group audit strategy and plan, we determined the type of work required to be performed at component level by the group engagement team and by each component auditor.
+We tailored the scope of our audit to ensure that we performed sufficient work to be able to give an opinion on the financial statements as a whole, taking into account the management structure of the Group, the nature of operations of its components, the accounting processes and controls, and the markets in which the components of the Group operate.
+In establishing the overall group audit strategy and plan, we determined the type of work required to be performed at the component level by the group engagement team and by each component auditor.

-The group audit primarily focussed on the significant components: head office, three of the four banking entities (in the Netherlands, Belgium and Spain), Triodos Bank UK Ltd. and Triodos Investment Management B.V.
-We subjected these six significant components to audits of their complete financial information, as those components are individually financially significant to the Group.
+The group audit focused on the significant components which are the five branches, head office and Triodos Investment Management B.V.
+These components were subject to audits of their complete financial information as those components are individually financially significant to the group.

 In total, in performing these procedures, we achieved the following coverage on the financial line items: